Introduction –

 We asked ATC if we might descend at this point because there was some high-altitude weather that would most likely cause us to ice up, and while this was probably a precaution, I chose to descend to FL130 for the remainder of the flight.
 As is typical in this region, we are handed off in French airspace to London ATC, who will usually simply respond “Roger” or “Thank you.”

-This can be useful since it gives you a decent sense of the weather, and to our surprise, there were a few airliners dodging the weather on their way out of the UK, east of Detling VOR.
+This can be useful since it gives you a decent sense of the weather, and to our surprise, a few airliners were dodging the weather on their way out of the UK, east of Detling VOR.
 To our surprise, we continued to observe the situation until we discovered VIRGA above us.

 This was unusual because we didn’t expect airliners to avoid it, but it was indicating something major on their end, and some weather emerged on the Golze in the most recent update.
 We began our descent carefully before deciding to avoid that area of airspace and instead headed towards Southend, where the weather appeared to be clearer.